Be At TV: Content and features

 The website combines aspects of social networking, web-based radio and music television.
 Members can chat with each other during live streams and suggest / share track IDs.

-The site's content is free to its users; it is funded by interactive advertising from youth and fashion brands such as Southern Comfort, Ray Ban, Tuborg, and Smirnoff.
+The site's content is free to its users.

 Industry support and growth

 BE-AT.TV is supported by acts including Pete Tong, Sander Kleinenberg, deadmau5, Sander van Doorn, Dubfire, Tom Middleton, Ferry Corsten, Chicane (recording artist), Benny Benassi, Dave Spoon, Mark Knight, Tiefschwarz and Groove Armada.
 It is also supported by festivals and venues as mentioned above.

 It was selected as a Top 100 website of 2009 by PC Magazine and has received attention from press, trend spotters and bloggers.

 It has also appeared in national media outlets Times Online, The Guardian and electronic dance music publication DJ Magazine.